-Research in the Mathematical Sciences Department at WPI plays a vital role in solving complex problems facing our world.
-You will work alongside faculty and student researchers who are involved in a wealth of diverse projects, both fundamental and applied,in these areas:
+Research in our PhD in mathematical sciences program at WPI plays a vital role in solving complex problems facing our world.
+You will work alongside faculty and student researchers who are involved in a wealth of diverse projects, both fundamental and applied, in these areas:

 - Discrete mathematics, combinatorics, and graph theory